MovinIn/cs-354-sandbox/README.md

     2. save return address `// ret`
 4. Caller-save: caller must save/restore registers before calling callee function. `// %eax, %ecx, %edx`.
 5. Callee-save: callee must save/restore registers before using them. `// %ebx, %esi, %edi`.
+### Recursion
+`Direct Recursion`: when function calls itself.
+`Recursive Case`: same as math240 `//case when function calls itself.` `Base Case`: same as math240 `//stops the recursion.` `Infinite Recursion`: we never reach the base case.
+This causes `Stack Overflow`, because each recursive call consumes more memory in stack.
+### Stack Allocated Arrays
+The first element of an array is at the top of the stack (lower addresses).
+So we add bytes to the starting address to index through the array.
+### Stack Allocated Multidimensional Arrays